-The functions identified by Tajfel focus upon the group's manipulation of facts and their interpretation in the service of self-interest in intergroup comparisons.
-But social representations obviously serve other types of function for the group.
-Groups can also use representations to foster common consciousness among members which need not be associated with the intergroup context.
-Basically, this is merely to emphasise that social representations serve group functions at the intragroup level.
+The functions identified by Tajfel focus upon the group's manipulation of facts and their interpretation in the service of self-interest in inter-group comparisons.
+But, social representations obviously serve other types of function for the group.
+Groups can also use representations to foster common consciousness among members which need not be associated with the inter-group context.
+Basically, this is merely to emphasize that social representations serve group functions at the intra-group level.
 Sharing the representation can become the badge of membership and the precursor of understanding the reason for sharing common goals.
-Some recent work on environmental social representations illustrates that novices in green movements are virtually "educated" into particular representations of the issues (Ashford and Breakwell, 1992).
-Moscovici and Hewstone (1983) argued that social representation contributes to group identity formation in the sense that merely by sharing a social representation, group members come to feel a common identity since they have a common "worldview".
+Some recent work on environmental-social representations illustrates that novices in green movements are virtually 'educated' into particular representations of the issues (Ashford and Breakwell 1992).
+Moscovici and Hewstone (1983) argued that social representation contributes to group-identity formation in the sense that merely by sharing a social representation, group members come to feel a common identity since they have a common 'world view'.

-It is important to recognise that one implication of this power of social representation processes to engender a common sense of identity will be that social representations, once created, are very persistent but, more importantly, that the processes themselves will not disappear or fade away.
+It is important to recognize that one implication of this power of socialrepresentation processes to engender a common sense of identity will be that social representations, once created, are very persistent but, more importantly, that the processes themselves will not disappear or fade away.
 There is a very clear illustration of this point in the breakdown of the Soviet Union and the resurrection of ethnic and religious identities.
-The old social representations are as vivid as ever; they may have been lying low for nearly five decades or longer, but they were still there.
+The old social representations are as vivid as ever; they may have been lying low for nearly five decades or longer, but they are still there.

-One of the most obvious empirical implications of integrating the social identity and social representation paradigms is that this relationship between group identity and representational processes becomes a key issue.
+One of the most obvious empirical implications of integrating the socialidentity and social-representation paradigms is that this relationship between group identity and representational processes becomes a key issue.
 The methods used will need to take account of the longevity of representations tied to groups.
 Historical analyses would seem potentially valuable.
 Within the representation research tradition, they are already used to some extent.
-But this would be a significant addition to the empirical armoury of social identity theorists.
+But, this would be a significant addition to the empirical armoury of socialidentity theorists.

-The function served by social representation processes must be recognised as distinct from the function of the specific social representation which is then generated.
-There are actually two levels of function that we are dealing with here.
-The function of the process of representation and the function of a specific representation.
+The function served by social-representation processes must be recognized as distinct from the function of the specific social representation which is then generated.
+There are actually two levels of function that we are dealing with here, the function of the process of representation and the function of a specific representation.
 The process of representation may function to anchor and objectify novel experiences and understandings.
 Knowing that anchoring and objectification occur does not help us to predict the actual shape of the representation which results or the action which it will motivate.
 Group dynamics and individual needs determine the function of the specific representation and consequently its actual structure.
 Only modelling these effects will help us to explain the forms which action actually takes.

-2. Targets of Representation
+Targets of representation

-The second issue concerning the relationship between representation and group dynamics is the question of the object or target of the social representation.
-The connection of groups and social representations can come through the relationship of the group to the object of the representation rather than to the way it is produced.
+The second issue concerning the relationship between representation and group dynamics is the question of the object, or target, of the social representation.
+The connection of groups and social representations can come through the relationship of the group to the object of the representation rather than to the way in which it is produced.